LightningTo-Me/manuals/Channel_Request.md

 #### "Waiting for the server response..." hangs forever

-This probably means that connetion to your node fails with a timeout error (see the questions below).
+This probably means that connection to your node fails with a timeout error (see the questions below).

-#### Various connection and timeout errors
+#### Various connection ("cannot connect to the peer") and timeout errors

  * __Is your node behind NAT/firewall/router?__ Make sure your ports are properly forwarded.
 You should be able to `telnet your_ip your_ln_port` from another machine, otherwise something is wrong.
  * __Is your node online?__ Make sure the lightning software running and that is has finished all the startup tasks (can take a couple of hours).